fabienjuif/myrtille/README.md

  - https://github.com/jamiebuilds/bey

 # The goal
-The goal is to have a simple state manager, but keeping our of any UI library.
+The goal is to have a simple state manager, without behind strictely related to single UI library (like react or vue).
 The Redux pattern, having a one-way state management is a good pattern but Redux suffer from boilerplate, and once you add middleware you don't have clear separation of concerns.
 Myrtille tries to fix this drawbacks by using [immer](https://github.com/immerjs/immer) under the hood and by merging "reducers" and "reactions" in one place: listeners.